Dimtemp/PowerShell-training/110-files.md

 1. Notice the **Content** property.
 Which is the raw content in the reply from the webserver.
 1. Now Investigate the Content from the variable: ```$ip.Content```
 1. Notice the output is in textual format.
 You can convert it using a PowerShell command: ```$ip.Content | ConvertFrom-Json```
+1. The output is a PowerShell object.
+The original source was textual (HTTP) containing JSON-formatted data.

 ## Task 9: HTML files